MustardOS/mustardos.github.io/release/progress/pixie.md

 * Updated theme engine to fall back to 640x480 resolution
 * Updated theme loading to use new Pixie theme structure
 * Updated theme overrides to support all settings
+* Updated theme resolution check for any resolution
 * Updated volume and brightness bar to use icon images